Who We Are

 Today, the Fairfax Group remains committed to providing world-class solutions for clients spanning across numerous public and private sectors and industries, leveraging a unique blend of investigative prowess, global experience, and cutting-edge technology.

-Michael Hershman is an internationally recognized expert on matters relating to business ethics, governance, litigation, and security.
+An internationally recognized expert on matters relating to business ethics, governance, litigation, and security.
 Hershman’s career began in the late 1960s as a Special Agent in U.S. Military Intelligence, where he specialized in counterterrorism and was awarded the U.S. Army Commendation Medal.
 Following his military service, Hershman spent time investigating government misconduct and financial fraud for the New York City Department of Investigations and New York State Special Corruption Prosecutors’ Office.
 In this post, he was also responsible for investigations of inmate deaths in the New York City Correctional System.

 Later, Hershman went on to serve as a Senior Staff Investigator for the Senate Watergate Committee led by U.S. Senator Sam Ervin of North Carolina.
 He then worked as Chief Investigator for the joint Presidential and Congressional commission reviewing state and federal laws on wiretapping and electronic surveillance.
 After the wiretap commission hearings, Hershman joined the Federal Election Commission as Chief Investigator, where he was responsible for audits and investigations of candidates and their campaign committees.